slammon/slammon/README.md

 # Projects
 - Copperhead : Python to asm compiler
 - Biglyric (stupidname ik) : architecture for a mp3 to lyrics model
+- WordleGod : ai that predicts and plays wordle
 - nothing else i really want to talk about right now although ill update it later i guess (i've done more stuff other than this)

 # Contact stuff